When it comes to home adventures, backyard camping is one of our favorites. And you are going to learn why.

 Set Up The Tent

-Depending on how big your family is, you may require more than one tent.
-If you are inviting some friends over, ask them to bring their tents, just in case.
+Depending on your family size, you may require more than one tent.
+If you invite some friends, ask them to bring their tents, just in case.

 If you don’t have a tent, assemble a makeshift shelter by tying a clothesline or rope between two trees or poles and hanging a large canvas, tarp, or blanket over the top.
 Be sure the sides are properly covered to shelter you and the kids from wind and cold.